maverickactuary/1actuary/content/3buildingblocks/index.md

 Prices have been less visible to competitors since 201+ Pricing gives real scope for competitive advantage for the imaginative; only a minority adopt modern techniques.

-Price was outside the report's scope, but  but its role &ndash; in particular positioning on the portal displaying the quotes &ndash; is critical.
+Price was outside the report's scope, but its role &ndash; in particular positioning on the portal displaying the quotes &ndash; is critical.
 The top three positions can take an 80% share.

 Do you know you position on portals?